 Daily Health Screening at Home

 Parents/guardians must complete this short check of their child before leaving home for any practice session or game.
 You do not need to complete any paperwork.

-- Diarrhea, vomiting, or abdominal pain
+- Diarrhea, nausea, vomiting or abdominal pain

 - Close Contact/Physical Exposure